For information on the regulatory history of the Botany Groundwater Cleanup Project see Project Background.

 - Community consultation;

-- Chemical monitoring programs for groundwater and surface water;
+- Chemical monitoring programs for groundwater and surface water; (These data are used in assessment of risk to human health and the environment)

 - Reporting requirements.